Hartford Youth Scholars Foundation Collegiate Academy Summer Session 2021 (Virtual)

 Office Address: 129 Allen Place, Hartford, CT 06106 (Collegiate Academy classes are held on Trinity College’s Campus)

 End Date:July 29, 2021 (last session)

 Hours of Operation:8:00 am–3:30 pm, Monday–Friday

 Free - Participants are required to attend the entire 4-week session.

 More about our camp:

 HYS’ programs provide Hartford middle school students with services helping them to develop strong study, personal, social and other skills making them prepared for academic excellence in high school and college.
-This directly addresses the critical educational needs of Hartford students, and will help to make meaningful changes to the above statistics.

 What makes HYS unique?
 Many organizations in and around Hartford are working hard to improve scholastic opportunities for Hartford students in grades k-12; most have not yet recognized the importance of shifting the focus from getting students accepted to college to getting students to graduate from college.

 Hartford Youth Scholars has spent a decade developing and cultivating a culture of college-expectation for students from Hartford and their families, and today we know that, besides academic preparation, there is a host of issues complicating first-generation college students’ completion of a 4-year degree.
 Our college support services help young people to navigate complicated financial aid and tuition billing systems; guide students to counseling, tutoring and other personnel on college campuses; and provide ongoing moral support helping our Scholars to keep their eye on the graduation-prize when things get tough.